bill19691213-png/Data_Analysis_Ecommerce/README.md

 **Part 2:** funnel optimization analysis focused on conversion loss and device prioritization

 The final deliverables include:
+- cleaned SQL tables built from the source ecommerce dataset
+- Power BI dashboards with an overview page and a funnel optimization page
+- business recommendations based on funnel drop-off and device-level revenue opportunity
 ## Business Question
 "Which step causes the greatest loss of potential purchasers, and which device segment should the business prioritize to improve conversion and revenue?"

 I chose this business question because it moves the project beyond descriptive KPI reporting and toward a more practical business decision.
 Instead of only asking how the store is performing overall, this question asks where the conversion process is breaking down and where optimization would likely create the biggest return, which is the kind of question funnel analysis is designed to answer.
 ## Dashboard

+### Page 1 — Ecommerce Overview
 <img width="1428" height="804" alt="image" src="https://github.com/user-attachments/assets/dbcaecef-9efd-4e77-ad50-2d3c3b5ff1fc" />

+### Page 2 — Funnel Optimization
 <img width="1421" height="799" alt="image" src="https://github.com/user-attachments/assets/fdc6b3b0-b88e-48ad-8d57-0546bfa17c3a" />

 ## Key Metrics Tracked

 - Product view sessions